MaJerle/lwcell/docs/api-reference/lwgsm/input.rst

 With indirect processing mode, every received character from *GSM* physical device is written to intermediate buffer between low-level driver and *processing* thread.

-Function :cpp:func:`lwgsm_input` is used to write data to buffer, which is later processed by *processing* thread.
+Function :cpp:func:`lwcell_input` is used to write data to buffer, which is later processed by *processing* thread.

 Indirect processing mode allows embedded systems to write received data to buffer from interrupt context (outside threads).